ccoutant/dwarf-locations/chapter2-diffs.md

     The single operand of the `DW_OP_breg<n>` operations provides a signed LEB128 <span class="del">offset from the contents of the specified register</span>
     <span class="add">byte offset.
 The contents of the specified register (0–31) are
-    treated as a memory address in the default address space.
+    retrieved as if using `DW_OP_regval_type` with an unsigned integral type with a bit size that is the minimum of the register size and generic type size.
+The result is treated as a memory address in the default address space.
 The offset is added to the address obtained from the register and the resulting memory location is pushed onto the stack.</span>